 Each school and district (LEA) will be assigned an overall performance rating, which will be calculated as a weighted average of the school's or district's performance on the set of indicators.
 A color-coded system will be used to communicate performance of schools, districts, state, and student demographic groups.
 Performance of schools, LEAs and state will be reported by level (elementary, middle, and high) based on a composite score that aggregates combined scores of status and change aligned to ESSA for individual indicators.
-Federal designations of Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI) and Additional Targeted Support and Improvement (ATSI) will be assigned to each school meeting the criteria using status and a separate averaged change score based on the difference in performance for the prior three (3) years.
+Federal designations of Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI) and Additional Targeted Support and Improvement (ATSI) will be assigned to each school meeting the criteria.

 The tables below demonstrate the alignment of Kentucky's accountability indicators to the Every Student Succeeds Act (ESSA).
-All indicators will be used to assign schools an overall performance rating and to identify schools for CSI, TSI, and ATSI.
+All indicators will be used to assign schools-an overall performance rating and to identify schools for CSI, TSI, and ATSI.